massimoksi/Shine/README.md

 ## Installation

-To run Shine on your device you will need at least [Xcode 7](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/) installed.
+To run Shine on your device (running iOS 9.0 or above) you will need at least [Xcode 7](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/) installed.

 1. Clone this repository.
 2. Run `pod install`.